SmileCat42/LinkedList-Structure-2103/README.md

 1. Understand linkedlist 1 way and linkedlist 2 ways structure how to work, how are they different
 <br>2.
 Know the limitation of linkedlist structure, including work with algorithm that necessary to enter the loop for traversing node
 <br>3.
 Gain experience using various algorithms, and learn to import java.util.LinkedList to understand the differences between regular linkedlist and java.util.linkedlist
 <br>4.
-Enable students to analyze and choose the most appropriate algorithm to apply effectively with different types of array operations
+Enable students to analyze and choose the most appropriate algorithm to apply effectively with different types of linkedlist operations

 <br>
 <br>